User Guide

 Create and evaluate attributes in Acrobat Analyzer

-Extract structured values from documents using attributes, then review and export those results to understand patterns across your content.
+Extract structured values from documents using attributes, then review and export those results to identify patterns across your content.

 For this exercise: